e-dream-ai/public/README.md

 * Update the link to the current release in the *main branch* of the frontend repository by editing `APP_VERSION` in `src/components/pages/install/install.page.tsx`

+* Push and that's it, Github and Netlify build automation should make the change live in a few minutes.